FNALLPC/scientific-python-hats/histogrammar/README.md

 Now start Jupyter with this command:

+    jupyter notebook --no-browser --port=8888 --ip=127.0.0.1  ## Please change the '8888' to
+                                                              ## the port number you chose earlier
+If that does not work you can use this command:

-    jupyter notebook --no-browser --port=8888 --ip localhost  ## Please change the '8888' to
+    jupyter notebook --no-browser --port=8888 --ip=localhost   ## Please change the '8888' to
                                                                ## the port number you chose earlier

 After a pause (while cmslpc loads the necessary libraries for the first time) you should see a message like the following:

     [I 08:22:45.871 NotebookApp] Serving notebooks from local directory: /uscms_data/d2/pivarski/CMSSW_9_0_0_pre6/src